solaeus/dust/docs/language.md

 ### Structure

 A structure is an **concrete type value**.
-It is a value, like any other, and can be [assigned](#assignment) to an [identifier](#identifier).
+It is a value, like any other, and can be [assigned] (#assignment) to an [identifier](#identifier).
 It can also be instantiated as a [map](#map) that will only allow the variables present in the structure.
 Default values may be provided for each variable in the structure, which will be propagated to the map it creates.
 Values without defaults must be given a value during instantiation.

 ```dust
 struct User {